gasparka/thesis/docs/vhdl_extensions.rst

         ret_0 := self.acc;
     end procedure;

-OOP style function can be constructed by adding first argument, that points to the data model object (:numref:`vhdl-oop-function`).
+An OOP style function can be constructed by adding a first argument that points to the data model object (:numref:`vhdl-oop-function`).
-In VHDL procedure arguments must have a direction, for example the first argument 'self' is of direction 'inout', this means it can be read and also written to.
+In VHDL, procedure arguments must have a direction, for example the first argument 'self' is of direction 'inout', this means it can be read and also written to.

 One drawback of VHDL procedures is that they cannot return a value, instead 'out' direction arguments must be used.
-Advantage of this is that the procedure may 'output/return' multiple values, as can Python functions.
+The advantage of this is that the procedure may 'output/return' multiple values, as can Python functions.

 .. _ghetto_comb_mac_rtl:
 .. figure:: img/ghetto_comb_mac_rtl.png